 - Saint Young Men has animals gathering around Jesus and Buddha and helping them with their daily needs, even going so far as to serve themselves on plates when they're out of food.

-- One chapter of Osamu Tezuka's Black Jack, "The Painting Is Dead!", features a horribly tragic version of this.
+- "The Painting Is Dead!" features a horribly tragic version.
 Artist Go Gan is seen chatting happily with cute animals gathering around him as he paints in a jungle on a South Seas island... that's suddenly hit by the shock wave from a nearby atomic bomb test, leaving Go Gan the only survivor, surrounded by dead bodies of animals and natives, and horribly stricken with radiation poisoning.

 - Ataru from Urusei Yatsura, a.k.a. the most lecherous man in the universe, sometimes shows his side as a friend to all living things.
 He manages to hatch a fairy egg, raises a caterpillar into a fairy using the Power of Love, and saves the life of a kappa.

 - Leo Aoi of Beast Master.
 Yuiko also tries to be, but she's just a little too enthusiastic...

 - In Buddha, being one is a sign of some spiritual enlightenment or supernatural gift.

 - An inverted case with Zoro, who, though he doesn't care much for animals, often finds them coming towards him.
 An octopus stuck on his head when he was inspecting a shipwreck.
 A South bird stayed near his side during Skypiea (to get his food) and his crewmate Chopper (a half-reindeer) clamps on his head when he's scared.